UncleRus/EvLamp/README.md

 # EvLamp

-"Clean" implementation of Alex Guyver's FireLamp analogue in pure C for ESP32.
+Clean implementation of Alex Guyver's FireLamp analogue in pure C for ESP32.

 ## What it does